-SubjuGator 7's software stack is built on the Robot Operating System (ROS) Fuerte.
-ROS is an open source framework that combines many libraries, simulators, and algorithms useful for robots, and defines a simple publish/subscribe communication framework to allow for easy interoperation.
-By porting our existing algorithms to ROS, we gained access to its vehicle-agnostic logging, visualization, state machine, and debugging tools.
-Similarly, we strived to keep our in-house algorithms as general as possible, and through ROS, were able to use several SubjuGator algorithms on PropaGator, our univerity's entry into the RoboBoat competition.
-After RoboSub 2013, we intend to contribute our repositories to the greater ROS community in hopes that even more projects will make use of them.
+SubjuGator 7 integrates four types of independently operated pneumatic actuator mechanisms into its design.
+The mechanisms can be used to complete mission and algorithms useful for robots and defines a simple publish/subscribe communication framework to allow for easy interoperation.
+By porting our existing algorithms to ROS, we gained access to its vehicle-agnostic logging, visualization, and debugging tools.
+Similarly, we strove to keep our in-house algorithms as general as possible, and through ROS, were able to use several SubjuGator algorithms on PropaGator, our university's entry into the RoboBoat competition.
+After RoboSub 2013, we made our repositories public to the greater ROS community in hopes that other projects would make use of them and are now in the process of documenting them to encourage external use.